plantformatics/Socrates/README.md

 and much more!

-All users need to begin is a counts matrix (binarized) in triplet format.
+All users need to begin is a counts matrix (binarized) in triplet format, or a BED file (Columns 1-3: locations of Tn5 insertions, Column 4: barcode, and Column 5 strand).

 ---